sharpe10j/S10-INFRA-audit/docs/ONBOARDING.md

 `make seed ROLE=server2` writes `/etc/sharpe10/dev.env` by concatenating the base + role overrides with helpful comments.
 Run it on every host, and rerun after editing env files.

+> ℹ️ **Account ownership:** `envs/dev.env` defines `SHARPE10_OWNER`, the user/group that should own Sharpe10 data paths.
+Override it before seeding if your hosts use a different service account—the bootstrap scripts rely on it when creating directories and granting Docker access.

 ## Make targets you will use most
 | Target | Purpose |
 | --- | --- |